FCGF/Edun/README.md

-# Edun
+# EDUN
-Educational portal with gamefication
+EDucational portal with gamefication for fUN